 The decree decriminalizes the medicinal use of marijuana, CBD, THC, and other cannabis derivatives.
 It also legalizes the production and distribution of cannabis for medicinal and therapeutic uses.
 The Lower House of Parliament, or La Camara de Diputados, stated, “The ruling eliminates the prohibition and criminalization of acts related to the medicinal use of marijuana and its scientific research, and those relating to the production and distribution of the plant for these purposes.”

 The only cannabis that will be permitted must contain 1% or less of tetrahydrocannabinol or THC.
-Some Senators and civil rights group have said that the new law does not go far enough.
+Some Senators and civil rights groups have said that the new law does not go far enough.
 They say it represents only a small step forward.
 Senator Miguel Barbosa said the legislation was “well below the expectations of society.”
 Senator Armando Rios Peter agrees that the new law is only a tiny step forward away from a failed drug policy.

 Enrique Peña Nieto was opposed to legalizing medical marijuana nationwide